 - Detailed program proposal (1 document, 10 pages plus table of contents, references and appendices containing data/figures); - Gantt Chart.
-The Gantt Chart is a new attachment added since the 2022 competition.
-It is used to list all activities, milestones and deliverables on the project and the anticipated time required to complete activities and the dates for achieving deliverables and milestones.
+The Gantt Chart is used to list all activities, milestones and deliverables on the project and the anticipated time required to complete activities and the dates for achieving deliverables and milestones.
 Activities listed on the Gantt chart should align to the research proposal and the related budget line item.
-Complete in excel format and upload as a PDF document (remove instructions tab before uploading); - Optional: Letters of support from co-investigators and collaborators in PDF format.
+Complete in excel format and upload as a PDF document (remove instructions tab before uploading);

+- Optional: Letters of support from co-investigators and collaborators in PDF format.
 Include a maximum of 3; - Signature pages, CVs and reprints of publications should no longer be uploaded.